-A note for leaders
+Additional note for leaders

-- Hire employees based on job qualifications and without personal biases. - Evaluate performance and make employment related decisions based only on the work employees do each day and things that relate to their job.
+- Make selection decisions (i.e., hires, promotions, turnover) based on job qualifications, skills, and performance. - Evaluate performance based on the work employees do each day and other job-related requirements.

 Discrimination and harassment

 We believe in treating each other with respect and dignity, and in fostering an atmosphere of open communication, trust, and mutual respect.
 We expect that all work relationships will be free of bias, discrimination, harassment, and retaliation.